Go Tri Improve Your Front Crawl Sessions

 Only Sand Cruisers are available from Wirral Water Sports Centre.

 For all chairs, users will need assistance from a friend, family member or support worker.
-We are working on making hoists available for use, however, these are currently not able to be used.

 All chairs that are available to hire are equipped with support straps, cushions and harnesses.
 Any additional support or accessories required to use the chairs will need to be brought by the user.